 Oku: Among the four major media outlets, digital advertising spending for magazines has reached the highest total amount, driven by the significant growth in the e-publishing market.
 There still seems to be considerable room to leverage the strengths of mass media within the digital domain.

-Koide: For example, some magazine publishers now see digital advertising revenue outpacing print advertising revenue within their advertising departments.
+Koide: For example, some magazine publishers now see digital advertising revenue outpacing print advertising revenue within their advertising divisions.
 Another medium I want to highlight is radio.
-Looking at data from 2010 to 2019, while advertising spending across the four major media outlets declined significantly, radio actually only saw a drop of about 3%.
+Looking at data from 2010 to 2019, while advertising spending across the four major media outlets dropped significantly, radio actually only declined by about 3%.

 Oku: Radio has been the fastest among the four major media to push forward with digital transformation. radiko.jp, which allows listening via the internet, has been around for ten years now.